JuliaMixedModels/EmbraceUncertainty/contents/intro.md

 A package must be attached before any of the data sets or functions in the package can be used.
 If entering this line results in an error report stating that there is no package by one of these names then you must first install the package(s).
-The error report should include instructions for how to do this.
+If you are using Julia version 1.7.0 or later the error report will include instructions on how to do this.

 In what follows, we will assume that these packages have been installed and attached to the session before any of the code shown has been run.